Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/mysql.md

 In the sample above, the **invoices** view contains a modified version of the data in the **products**,**customers**, **orderdetails** and **orders** tables in the MySQL server.

-For more information on views and MySQL, visit [this documentation page](https://dev.mysql.com/doc/refman/8.0/en/views.html).
+For more information on views and MySQL, visit <a href="https://dev.mysql.com/doc/refman/8.0/en/views.html" target="_blank">this documentation page</a>.

 ## Working in the Visualization Editor